 - A permanent partial disability means the worker is still able to function some in their job, but not at their former full capacity.
 Hearing loss, back injuries, amputation, and vision damage are all common examples of permanent partial disability.
 This type of disability is more common and makes up about half of all workers compensation claims

-- A permanent total disability means the workers is completely disabled due to a work-related injury or illness and is no longer able to perform work in the way they were trained.
+- A permanent total disability means the workers are completely disabled due to a work-related injury or illness and is no longer able to perform work in the way they were trained.
 Permanent total disabilities are very severe, including the loss of hands, arms, legs, feet, or both eyes

 How Georgia Total Disability Benefits Work

 In Georgia, temporary total disability benefits are paid to employees who are unable to work because of their injuries for more than seven days.
 The injured worker received two-thirds of the average weekly wage they were receiving before the injury—with an exception.
 In July of 2017, Georgia placed a cap on these benefits of no more than $575 per week.
-The worker will continue to get these benefit either until 400 weeks have passed or the worker reaches their maximum medical improvement.
+The worker will continue to get these benefits either until 400 weeks have passed or the worker reaches their maximum medical improvement.

 Once you are fully treated for your injuries, your doctor will evaluate you for a permanent disability.
 If you’re determined to have a permanent and total disability as a result of your work, under Georgia law, you’ll continue to receive your weekly disability payments for the rest of your life at the same rate.